Freedom Summer: Aftermath

 Mississippi began to make some racial progress but white supremacy was resilient, especially in rural areas.
 In 1965 Congress passed the federal Voting Rights Act, which provided for federal oversight and enforcement to facilitate registration and voting in areas of historically low turnout.
 Mississippi's legislature passed several laws to dilute the power of black votes.
 Only with Supreme Court rulings and more than a decade of cooling did black voting become a reality in Mississippi.
 The seeds planted during Freedom Summer bore fruit in the 1980s and 1990s, when Mississippi elected more black officials than any other state.
 Since redistricting in 2003, Mississippi has had four congressional districts.
 Mississippi's 2nd congressional district, covering a concentration of black population in the western part of the state, including the Mississippi Delta, is black majority.

 Renewed investigation of the 1964 murders of Chaney, Goodman, and Schwerner led to a trial by the state in 2005.
 As a result of investigative reporting by Jerry Mitchell (an award-winning reporter for the Jackson Clarion-Ledger), high school teacher Barry Bradford, and three of his students from Illinois (Brittany Saltiel, Sarah Siegel, and Allison Nichols), Edgar Ray Killen, one of the leaders of the killings and a former Ku Klux Klan klavern recruiter, was indicted for murder.
 He was convicted of three counts of manslaughter.
 The Killen verdict was announced on June 21, 2005, the forty-first anniversary of the crime.
 Killen's lawyers appealed the verdict, but his sentence of 3 times 20 years in prison was upheld on January 12, 2007, in a hearing by the Supreme Court of Mississippi.

+In a 2009 article, Stanford historian James T. Campbell highlights Freedom Summer as an example where structured efforts to reconcile conflicting historical views—held by white and Black Mississippians—could have lessened the event's lasting effects.
+Although Campbell doesn't directly call for a truth and reconciliation commission for the events of 1964, he suggests that the violent outcomes stemmed from two opposing interpretations of history.
+Specifically, he argues that many white Mississippians believed distorted narratives about Reconstruction and the Civil Rights Movement, seeing them as "reverse white victimization," which contributed to the violence during Freedom Summer.
+These unresolved conflicts, Campbell believes, continue to fuel racial divisions in Mississippi today.
+He emphasizes the need for formal efforts to address and heal from past injustices, like those of Freedom Summer.